March 14, 2020

-As you read in Thursday’s email from President Hopkins to the Post Community, effective Monday March 16, we will be offering our 8-week and 16-week main campus courses virtually through Bb Collaborate.
-Main Campus students have been asked to remain at home and all campus activities and events have been cancelled through March 30.
+As you read in Thursday’s email from President Hopkins to the Post Community, effective Monday March 16, we will be offering our 8-week and 16-week campus courses virtually through Bb Collaborate.
+Main campus students have been asked to remain at home and all campus activities and events have been cancelled through March 30.
 The health concerns associated with COVID-19 are fluid and variable, and this decision is consistent with the decisions made by most Colleges and Universities in the State of Connecticut.
-Transitioning our main campus courses to the online environment is an effective way to create ‘social distancing’, while maintaining the integrity of the education at Post University.
+Transitioning our campus courses to the online environment is an effective way to create ‘social distancing’, while maintaining the integrity of the education at Post University.

 While the effect that our Post University COVID-19 Action Plan is having on our main campus students is relatively well-defined and obvious, we would be remiss as an institution if we did not acknowledge the effects that Action Plans being deployed by States and Townships across the country are having on you, our online students.
 Please know that you are absolutely on our minds.
 We know that having the unexpected burden/expense of childcare, the unexpected loss of revenue from a job that closes its doors, or the unexpected loss of access to Wi-Fi at a public location could impact the priority you are able to put on your studies.